AlazarG19/global_news_correlation_10ac_week0/README.md

 global news data.
 The key objectives include

-- Quantitative Analysis:
+- Quantitative Analysis
-- Keyword and Topic Analysis:
+- Keyword and Topic Analysis
-- Event Modeling:
+- Event Modeling
-- Visualization and Interpretation:
+- Visualization and Interpretation
-- Model Building and Versioning:
+- Model Building and Versioning
 - Dashboard Design and Deployment

 ## Table of Contents